schmidarnold/udacity_redux/README.md

 For styling I used the react semantic ui library.
 To enabling a refresh I saved the redux store to the local storage.(see localStorage.js ) For routing I used react-router.
 The id for the elements I retrieved in the subcomponents using the this.props.match.params property.

+# Resubmission(new changes)
+I changed some classes to functional componentes.
+I used the browserhistory to put the homepage on it after deleting an post.
+So the app returns to the main page.
+If you try to access an deleted post using the address I used conditional rendering.

+#ToDo's
+Following things I want to make, but are not requirements of the project:
+* Separating the parts of Comments in CommentList in a new component like POST
+* Reworking on the GUI